Protecting your children

 Social workers will not take your child away for this reason.
 If social workers get involved with your family, they will offer you and your children support and practical advice.

-Borders Women's Aid, Men's Advice Line or a solicitor can advise you if you fear your partner will abduct your child.
+The local specialist Domestic Abuse Advocacy Support (DAAS) service (phone: 01835 825 024), Men's Advice Line or a solicitor can advise you if you fear your partner will abduct your child.
 They can help you to apply for an order to limit contact between the child and your abusive partner.
-This is called at interdict.
-It can be used to ban an abusive partner from doing a number of things.
+This is called at interdict, it can be used to ban an abusive partner from doing a number of things.

 Other help and support for children